ostis-ai/sc-machine/docs/dev/codestyle.md

 ```

 * Don't use `using namespace std` or other namespaces globally.
 You can use them locally in test cpp files or functions.

+!!! note
+    Unfortunately, sources of `sc-kpm` does not comply these rules.
+But you must comply these rules!

 ### Indentation and Spacing